znahamama/Key_Logger/README.md

 # 🕵️ Keylogger  – Cybersecurity Project

-> A comprehensive educational project combining Linux basics, network reconnaissance (Nmap), packet analysis (Wireshark), and a fully-featured keylogger disguised as a sticky note app.

 ## 🔧 Project Overview

 This repository is a cybersecurity project focused on simulating real-world ethical hacking tools and spyware techniques.
 It is designed to: